 Optimize your images

-After you have created your policy, you can configure image optimization settings to reduce the byte size of the derivative images generated and delivered by Image & Video Manager without significantly impacting visual quality.
+After you have created your policy, you can configure image optimization settings to reduce the byte size of the derivative images generated and delivered by Image and Video Manager without significantly impacting visual quality.
 You can also adjust for different requesting device types and slow connections.
 These optimizations can help you to achieve your web performance goals.

 Open your policy in Policy Editor